awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 **Raise the security bar for deployments**

 Image Builder allows you to create images that remove unnecessary exposure to component security vulnerabilities\.
 You can apply AWS security settings to create secure, out\-of\-the\-box images that meet industry and internal security criteria\.
 Image Builder also provides collections of settings for companies in regulated industries\.
 You can use these settings to help you quickly and easily build compliant images for STIG standards\.
+For a complete list of STIG components available through Image Builder, see [EC2 Image Builder STIG Components](image-builder-stig.md)\.

 **Centralized enforcement and lineage tracking**